 ICLD Local Democracy Labs is a space for local government officers and politicians to meet researchers and have a dialogue that contributes to a more informed understanding of the issues at hand.

 Local governments, engaged in either the Municipal Partnership Programme or our International Training Programme, can participate in the Labs by sending a question they want to discuss with a group of competent and leading researchers in the field of local democracy.
 Researchers can contribute with their expertise, problematize the issues raised, share relevant cases and provide policy recommendations.
 We would like it to be experienced as a friendly conversation where research and practice meet and where all ideas are welcomed.

 The Local Democracy Labs does not require much preparation.
 Participating local governments are asked to provide one question and spare one hour to meet with researchers online.

-Prior to conducting a Local Democracy Lab, we at the ICLD reach out to scholars that we think could enrich the conversation with their perspective and knowledge.
-The conversations in zoom are moderated by the ICLD team and the format during the hour conversation is the following
+ICLD will reach out to its extensive network of researchers to identify scholars that will enrich the conversation with their knowledge and perspectives.
+The conversations in zoom are moderated by the ICLD team.

 The Local Democracy Labs concept is perceived as a positive experience for both the local government representatives and the researchers.
 Below is some of the feedback that ICLD received via email from representatives attending the Labs: